 1,000'.

-An index map if more than one plan sheet is required showing entire subdivision with lots, numbers, streets, and identificationof areas covered by each plan sheet.
+An index map if more than one plan sheet is required showing entire subdivision with lots, numbers, streets, and identification of areas covered by each plan sheet.

 Survey relationship of proposed streets to nearby documented Town streets or State highways.